jzh001/jzh001.github.io/_pages/about.md

 Hi!
 I am Zhiheng (James) from Singapore, and I am studying at UCLA as a Computer Science and Engineering major.
 I am particularly interested in research and machine learning.
 Currently, I am working at the Structures-Computer Interaction Lab at UCLA, on the applications of Large Language Models (LLMs) for Robotics.

-I am looking forward to studying in Los Angeles, and travelling around in the United States in the upcoming year.
+I am currently working towards a publication on using LLMs to develop physically realistic simulations based on robotic data.